ElektraInitiative/opensesame/doc/modules.md

 No changes were made to this module.

 ## environment.rs
-Changed the functions `rememberBaseline`, `restoreBaseline`, and added a `Muext` of state.
+Changed the functions `rememberBaseline`, `restoreBaseline`, and added a `Mutex` of state.
 We moved `handle_environment` from the main into the `get_background_task`.
 This module receives commands (RestoreBaseline, RememberBaseline) from Signals.

 ## garage.rs
 This module is checked at intervals of 10 milliseconds, triggering Nextcloud Chat or Buttons commands if the button is pressed.
-Future changes will involve removing the interval and implementing trigger-oriented events because GPIO pins from the Olimex board are used, along with interrupts.

 ## mod_ir_temp.rs
 This module is triggered at given intervals and warns by sending Nextcloud messages.